lexra/userboard-g2l/meta-userboard-g2l/recipes-demo/app-resnet50-cam/README.md

 ### DRP-AI + Multi OS package

-#### Placeholder 'Renesas_software'
+#### 1 Placeholder 'Renesas_software'

-Place the CM33 Multi OS package, the DRP-AI support package and the DRP-AI translator package into this placeholder.
+Place the CM33 Multi OS package, the DRPAI support package and the DRPAI translator package into this placeholder.

 ```bash
  + build.sh